Generating New Product Ideas

 yourself Some of you, having heard about

-new or something that you have seen in another country, that you think could be
+completely new or something that you have seen in another country, that you

 For many of you, the pre-assignment should have yielded at least one strong new product idea.
 For this assignment, the bottom line is: